 So there you have it.
 The hippie and scientist in me triangulated with these experiences and I’m hoping for the best with this new cure!!
 That is stabilizing hydrochloric acids with the celery mineral salts.

-A Little More About Celery
+A Little More About the Benefits of Drinking Celery Juice

 - 32mg of Sodium